 3. Acceptance helps you work through each unpleasant experience.
 The third is that the practices of MBCT offer concrete ways for cultivating a stance of “allowing and letting be” amid painful experiences.
 We often “know” intellectually that it might be helpful to be more loving, caring, and accepting toward ourselves and what we are feeling, but we have very little idea how to do it.
 These capacities are unlikely to be produced merely by an effort of will.
 Instead, they require working through the body with repeated practice over time to notice how things, like anxiety, may show up as tightness in the chest, or sadness as heaviness in the shoulders.

-Practice #2: A Meditation for Working with Anxiety and Stress
+A 30-Minute Meditation for Anxiety and Stress

-- Connect with your mind and body with a mindful check-in: Feeling any sensations, any holdings, any tightness in the body as well as feeling into your mood, feeling into our emotions, and just acknowledging whatever’s being felt and letting be.
+- Connect with your mind and body with a mindful check-in: Feeling any sensations, any holdings, any tightness in the body as well as feeling into your mood, feeling into your emotions, and just acknowledging whatever’s being felt and letting be.

 - Now very gently, withdrawing the awareness from the mindful check-in, let’s bring our attention to the breath: Being mindful of the breath in the abdomen, expanding on an inhalation and falling on an exhalation.
 Breathing in and breathing out with awareness.